-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights practice.
+Although we will first need to explain how this may affect the care you receive.
+If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
-You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner, contact details are given at section 8 Social Media Channels: Facebook, Instagram, Twitter, Mastodon, Threads, WhatsApp, YouTube We use these channels to provide general information and respond to general queries.
+You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6 , or if not satisfied, with the Information Commissioner, contact details are given at section 8 Tel: 0303 123 1113 or 01625 545 745 Social Media Channels: Facebook, Instagram, Twitter, Mastodon, Threads, WhatsApp, YouTube We use these channels to provide general information and respond to general queries.
 We are not the data controller for your information here.
-We do not accept appointment requests, perform medical diagnosis or use personal data in any other way than as noted above; if you message us using these channels, we will ask you to contact us directly.
-Not applicable - we are not the data controller.
-Article 6 1(e) (public interest or in the exercise of official authority).
-There is no processing of special category data here.
-Please refer to the social media company's privacy notice.
+We do not accept appointment requests, perform medical diagnosis or use personal data in any other way than as noted above; if you message us Not applicable - we are not the data controller.
+Website: https://ico.org.uk Please refer to the social media company's privacy notice.